TOOP4EU/toop-commons/README.md

 ## dir-config

-This folder contains the configuration of the Playground TOOP Directory - see http://193.10.8.211:7071
+This folder contains the configuration of the Playground TOOP Directory - see http://directory.acc.exchange.toop.eu

 Put all files "as-is" inside the `WEB-INF/classes` folder of the deployment.
 Required PEPPOL Directory version after 2018-06-06.

 ## smp-config

-This folder contains the configuration of the Playground TOOP SMP - see http://193.10.8.211 Put all files "as-is" inside the `WEB-INF/classes` folder of the deployment.
+This folder contains the configuration of the Playground TOOP SMP - see http://smp.acc.exchange.toop.eu Put all files "as-is" inside the `WEB-INF/classes` folder of the deployment.
-Required phoss SMP 5.0.4-SNAPSHOT version after 2018-06-06.
+Requires at least phoss SMP 5.0.5.